Generic name: topiramate [ toe-PYRE-a-mate ]

-Taking topiramate with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking a sleeping pill, opioid pain medication, muscle relaxer, or medicine for anxiety or depression.
+Using topiramate with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or depression.

 birth control pills;

 This list is not complete.
-Other drugs may interact with topiramate, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect topiramate, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.